iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Newton Method.md

 Where $H$ is positive definite.

+---
 ### **Modified Newton's with Line Search**

-#TODO: Fill this if there is time.
+#UNFINISHED: Fill this if there is time.

+**References**: Stephen's J. Wright's Numerical Optimizations.